QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Exilan/Exilan.md

   </table>
 </div>

-The Macan people are a cultural melting pot, formed from a variety of Mandese, Allenesian, Oster, Vastian, Halli, Svalli, and Kolli peoples, forming their own cohesive shared identity around their common belief that their land of [Macdon](Macdon), located in what is now [Osun Tanum](../../Map/Osun%20Tanum/Osun%20Tanum), would one day be the center of the world stage.
+The Macan people are a cultural melting pot, formed from a variety of Mandese, Allenesian, Oster, Vastian, Halli, Svalli, and Kolli peoples, forming their own cohesive shared identity around their common belief that their land of [[Macdon]], located in what is now [[../../Map/Osun Tanum/Osun Tanum|Osun Tanum]], would one day be the center of the world stage.
 They have no language of their own, instead primarily speaking Halli and often the language of their ancestors as a first and second language.

 ### Oxi people